-Two titanal-backed all-mountain skis in the 94–95mm waist range.
+Two dual-titanal all-mountain skis in the 94–95mm waist range.
 Both built for skiers who spend most of their time on groomers but don't want to feel limited when conditions push them off-piste.
 Both serious skis for serious skiers.
 And yet they feel nothing alike.

 Head to Head: Seven Dimensions